 When Experts Aren’t

 We see many books published by ‘experts’ in their own disciplines, who are determined to pontificate on subjects that are not (i.e., part of their discipline of expertise).
-I’m not saying that this is necessarily a bad practice or that the authors haven’t spent the necessary time and effort to understand all the issues.
+I’m not saying that this is necessarily a bad practice, or that the authors haven’t spent the necessary time and effort to understand all the issues.
 As a matter of fact, I will be the first to say that I am not an expert in many of the fields of discipline on which I write.
-Nevertheless, I would still say that when writers attempt to dissect matters outside of their fields of expertise, we should be cautiously scrupulous in examining their conclusions and reasoning.
-Indeed, we should not blindly accept the findings of ‘experts’ on subjects for which they have little or no formal training, and I include myself in this caveat.
+Nevertheless, I would still say that when writers attempt to dissect matters outside of their fields of expertise, we should all be cautiously scrupulous in examining their conclusions and reasoning.
+Indeed, we should not blindly accept the findings of ‘experts’ when they write on subjects in which they have little or no formal training, and I include myself in this caveat.
 Instead, we should subject their thoughts and words to a healthy dose of skepticism and scrutiny.
 I would especially recommend that one diligently look up the references provided by each author to see if they are getting their facts straight.

 In the past decade or more, we have regularly seen atheists weigh in on topics like God’s existence and religions’ problems.
 Richard Dawkins, Sam Harris, Daniel Dennett, and Christopher Hitchens, among many others, have represented “The New Atheism.”3